-Independent auditor's review report to the members of Nexus Bonds Limited Report on the financial report
+Independent auditor's review report to the members of Nexus Bonds Limited

-We have reviewed the accompanying half-year financial report of Nexus Bonds Limited (the Company), which comprises the statement of financial position as at 31 December 2013, and the statement of comprehensive income, statement of changes in equity, and statement of cash flows for the half year period ended on that date, notes 1 to 13 comprising a summary of significant accounting policies and other explanatory information and the directors' declaration.
+We have reviewed the accompanying interim financial report of Nexus Bonds Limited (the Company), which comprises the statement of financial position as at 31 December 2014, statement of comprehensive income, statement of changes in equity and statement of cash flows for the interim period ended on that date, notes 1 to 14 comprising a summary of significant accounting policies and other explanatory information and the directors' declaration.

-Directors' responsibility for the half-year financial report
+Directors' responsibility for the interim financial report

-The directors of the company are responsible for the preparation of the half-year financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation of the half year financial report that is free from material misstatement, whether due to fraud or error.
+The directors of the company are responsible for the preparation of the interim financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation of the interim financial report that is free from material misstatement, whether due to fraud or error.